-Visual Arts (HL or SL) Chemistry (HL or SL) Theatre (HL or SL)
+Visual Arts (HL or SL)

+Chemistry (HL or SL)

+Theatre (HL or SL)

+Sport Exercise and Sport Science

 Some of these and additional courses may be offered to students in an online format.
-Contact the IB Diploma Coordinator for further details.
 The IB Diploma Guide provides more information about this programme and the subjects offered.
 Information is also available at www.ibo.org.